Ongjin County, South Hwanghae: History

 The Ongjin Peninsula lies below the 38th parallel, and was therefore in the Southern zone, which became the Republic of Korea.
 However, the Ongjin Peninsula was isolated from other southern territories, and therefore difficult to defend.
 Some of the earliest fighting in the Korean War came here as Northern forces took the Ongjin Peninsula.
 The Armistice Line at the end of the Korean War left Ongjin County in North Korea.

+The Five West Sea Islands were put under Ongjin County of South Korea since the Armistice.

 Geography

 Ongjin County is on the Ongjin Peninsula, with the Yellow Sea to the south and west.
 The Ongjin Peninsula is further divided into the Kangryŏng Peninsula, the Tongnam Peninsula, and the Ryongch'ŏn Peninsula.
 Geologically, Ongjin County is composed of coastal Lias.
 The Ongjin Plain, Kangryŏng Bay, Hwasan Bay, and Taedong Bay are all located here, as is the Ongjin Bay Important Bird Area.
 The climate is very mild.

-Ongjin County includes three large islands.
-Yonghodo (용호도) sits in the entrance to Kangryŏng Bay, Ch'angrindo (창린도) is outside the entrance to Ongjin Bay, and Kirindo (기린도) lies south of the western end of the Ongjin Peninsula.
+Ongjin County includes three large islands. a Yonghodo (용호도) sits in the entrance to Kangryŏng Bay, Ch'angrindo (창린도) is outside the entrance to Ongjin Bay, and Kirindo (기린도) lies south of the western end of the Ongjin Peninsula.